snowplow/snowplowanalytics.com/_posts/2020-01-30-demystifying_samesite_cookie_updates/index.md

 Then all requests that are made to `snowplowanalytics.com` will have this cookie attached.
 So if you are on `blog.snowplowanalytics.com` then this cookie will be sent to all requests to a `snowplowanalytics.com` domain.
 However, currently this cookie will also be sent if requests are made from another site entirely to a `snowplowanalytics.com` domain, perhaps they are running some software that makes requests to something hosted on the `snowplowanalytics.com` site.

 To restrict the sites which the cookie can be sent to there are three options for the SameSite attribute: `None`, `Lax` and `Strict`.
-To keep things simple, lets focus on the values related to this change: `None` and `Lax`.
+To keep things simple, let's focus on the values related to this change: `None` and `Lax`.

 ```http
 sp=1234; Domain=snowplowanalytics.com; Max-Age=31557600; Secure; SameSite=None